 - Inventory Management: Although inventory management is one of the most important tasks that needs to be done regularly, there are ways to automate it.
 Businesses worth their salt automate the processes of tracking their profitable stocks and reordering based on market trends.
 Therefore, what you need to do as a business is let your capital engender the process of further capital building.
 If you are a small business and are facing issues with cash flow, chances are that you might have overstocked, because 42% of small enterprises face this problem.

 - Customer Service and Marketing: Although these are very important tasks that need to be completed successfully, they are also ones that can be automated with social media support and live chat services.
 These services are some of the best out there in the market because they address customer queries and issues efficiently without losing the human touch in the interaction.
+For instance, Atidiv’s omnichannel support teams have helped clients achieve up to 65% employee cost savings while maintaining high CX quality (see case study).

 Utilising Task Management Tools